Alipsa/munin/README.md

 Munin is a reporting server that can run and display reports, created in Renjin R or Groovy, on the web.

 Currently, it supports:
-- [docs/r-reports.md](R reports) where the R code returns html
+- [R reports](docs/r-reports.md) where the R code returns html
-- [docs/mdr-reports.md](mdr Reports) (markdown with support for r code, similar to rmd - more on that further down).
+- [mdr Reports](docs/mdr-reports.md) (markdown with support for r code, similar to rmd - more on that further down).
-- [docs/groovy-reports.md](Groovy reports) where the Groovy code returns html
+- [Groovy reports](docs/groovy-reports.md) where the Groovy code returns html
-- [docs/gmd-reports.md](gmd reports) (markdown with support for groovy code - more on that further down)
+- [gmd reports](docs/gmd-reports.md) (markdown with support for groovy code - more on that further down)

 [Ride](https://github.com/Alipsa/ride) supports the Munin R and mdr report formats natively,